 You can further simplify and accelerate your antibody validation process using EdiGene’s KO Cell Lysates.
 In Western Blotting, a knockout lysate control serves to confirm whether a primary antibody recognizes its target antigen and determine whether the antibody binds to its target specifically.

-The CRISPR/Cas9 system, consisting of a guide RNA (gRNA) and a Cas9 nuclease, allows researchers to create a RNA-guided site-specific DNA cleavage.
-EdiGene offer the high efficiency CRISPR tools include Cas9 expressing stable cell line, validated sgRNA which have already produce gene knockout cell line successfully.
+The CRISPR/Cas9 system, consisting of a guide RNA (gRNA) and a Cas9 nuclease, allows researchers to create RNA-guided, site-specific DNA cleavage.
+EdiGene offers highly efficient CRISPR tools that can provide you with flexibility while simplifying your gene editing process.

-Pooled CRISPR single guide RNA libraries (sgRNA libraries), are ideal for high-throughput screening of important molecular targets.
-These libraries leverage the efficiency and specificity of the CRISPR gene editing technology to either knock-out gene expression or transcriptionally activate genes in the genome.
+Pooled CRISPR sgRNA libraries are ideal for high-throughput screening when trying to validate known and uncover new drug targets.
+These libraries leverage the efficiency and specificity of the CRISPR gene editing technology to either knockout gene expression or transcriptionally activate genes.

 EdiGene’s Whole Genome sgRNA Library targets > 18,000 genes.
 Each gene has 8-10 sgRNAs.
 In addition to the whole genome sgRNA library, EdiGene offers sub-genome target libraries based on biological function and cellular localization.